marionpobelle/Frogger/README.md

 # Development

 This game reimplementation was made with [Eclipse](https://www.eclipse.org/) and programmed in Java.
-It was made over the course of two months as a university project in second year of Computer Science.
+It was made over the course of 1 month and a half as a university project in second year of Computer Science.

 # Demo